amirazzam2000/FileSystemManagement/README.md

         this functionality allows the user to recursively search for a file in the file system.
-        In order to do this I had to explore all the files in the root directory and all of it's sub-directories looking for the file. this functionality did not require any additional data structures. in order to test the functionality of this option I mounted the file system and checked the file tree.
+        In order to do this I had to explore all the files in the root directory and all of it's sub-directories looking for the file. this functionality did not require any additional data structures.
+        <br><br>
+        In FAT16, I first go to the begging to the Root region and start reading the files in it following the file entry structure in FAT16. if the file had the directory flag set (the entry DIR_Attr is equal to 16), then I will move to the offset indicated by the entry DIR_FstClusLO.
+        Moreover, as I make the function recursively I am able to run the same function but instead of having the root region as my starting offset
+        I add the first cluster I read as the offset.
+        <br><br>
+        For Ext2, the process was a little different as Ext works with inodes.
+At first I navigated to the root inode (inode 2) and then I started looking at the blocks that this inode points to. in each of those blocks there are many file entries, so I check each file and if a file type indicated by the entry is set to Directory then I recursively look in that directory but this time feeding the function the directory inode as the starting inode (which is stored in the inode entry of the file)
+        <br><br>
+        in order to test the functionality of this option I mounted the file system and checked the file tree.
         After that I search for the different files in the file system.
 Moreover, I tried adding files inside some nested directories and look for them using the program.

   <h4>/delete</h4>
+        in order to delete a file I had to first find it, after that depending on the file system I removed the file in a different method.
+        <br><br>
-        in order to delete a file I had to first find it, after that depending on the file system I removed the file in a different method. for FAT16 in order to remove a file I had to mark the entry with 0xE5 at the first character of the name. this will result in ignoring this entry next time you read the file.
+        for FAT16 in order to remove a file I had to mark the entry by putting a 0xE5 at the first character of the name. this will result in ignoring this entry next time you read the file system.
+        <br><br>
         However, in EXT2 in order to delete a file I had to increase the size of the preceding file entry to include the file in it.
-        Moreover, if the file you want to delete was the first entry, then I had to copy the information of the following file into the current file, then repeat the same process to delete the file that follows.
+        Moreover, if the file you want to delete was the first entry, then I had to copy the information of the following file into the current file, then repeat the same process to delete the second file by increasing the record length of the current file.
+        <br><br>
         In order to test the functionality of this option, I tried deleting some files then mounting the file system to check that they are actually deleted.
-        Also, to test the EXT2 deleting a files from the blocks greater than the first, I found a file system with files that have long names.
+        Moreover, in order to test the file deletion in Ext for files that used up more than one block, I used a file with lots of long-named-files which resulted in the inode needing 3 blocks to store this data.
-        This resulted in the entries being in the second and third blocks.After that I tried deleting them to make sure the algorithm worked correctly.
+        Then I tried deleting those file to make sure the algorithm worked correctly.

-(b) Design: explanation of how you designed and structured.
-(c) Data structures used and their justification.
-(d) Tests performed.
-(e) Observed problems and how they have been solved.
-(f) Temporal estimation.
+<h3>Observed problems</h3>

+<h3>temporal estimation</h3>

-4. Explanation and assessment of the GIT.
+<h3>Explanation and assessment of GIT</h3>

-5. General conclusions.
+<h3>Conclusions</h3>